 All of this simply makes the stock more valuable, even if earnings don't rise a cent.

 Of course, with investing there's never a surefire thing.
 There's no quality a company can possess that will guarantee its success.

 Unfortunately, I've noticed that more and more investors seem to be tricked into thinking investing has to be complicated.
 But stocks like Philip Morris prove that making money doesn't have to be hard.

-Action to Take --> But there's a reason I named Philip Morris one of my Top 10 Stocks for 2014.
-When you can find companies that dominate their market and are returning billions to investors, these stocks that can still deliver strong returns in nearly any market -- including this one.
+The point is, when you can find companies that dominate their market and are returning billions to investors, these stocks can still deliver strong returns in nearly any market -- good or bad.